Leading Cybersecurity Conference Plans Blockbuster Program for 25th Anniversary

 Today, threat hunters and cyber investigators are challenged by the sheer volume of data arising from computer systems and networks.
 To discover nefarious cyber threats lurking in the IT environment, they sift through millions of records and correlate across different data sources to potentially identify early symptoms and validate hypotheses.
 This paper introduces a novel paradigm, called threat intelligence computing, to tremendously speed up this time-consuming task.
 For the first time, the authors have formalized threat discovery as a graph computing problem across system events, network traces, and security knowledge.
 The paradigm enables an efficient programming model to solve threat discovery problems, equipping threat hunters with a suite of potent new tools for agile formulation of threat hypotheses, automated evidence mining, and interactive data inspection capabilities.

-"How You Get Bullets in Your Back: A Systematical Study about Cryptojacking in the Real World"
+"How You Get Shot in the Back: A Systematical Study about Cryptojacking in the Real World"

 "Voting: You Can’t Have Privacy Without Individual Verifiability"